OpenHumans/GSoC/10_guide.md

 successful projects.

 ### When you apply
-When applying, (aside from the information requested by Google) please provide the following in your application material.
+When applying, (aside from the information requested by Outreachy) please provide the following in your application material.

 1. Your complete contact information, including full name, physical address, preferred email address, and telephone number, plus other pertinent contact